-The computed species-specific speed fits existing data remarkably well (Fig. S2).
+The computed species-specific speed fits existing data remarkably well (Fig. 1 main text).

 2. Predation

 Predation is broken up into three successive sequences: a predator needs to search, capture and then handle its prey.
 Each predation sequence leads to time expenditures.
 Thus, predation on a given prey requires time for searching (ts), time for capturing (tc) and time for handling (th) this prey.
 Each predatory activity implies motion, and motion is constrained by physical factors (mentioned above).